SamuelSwartzberg/flashcardifying_text_temp/ling/✔️-beyond-structural-parts/✔️-historical-linguistics/✔️-language-change.md

 #### relexification

-»⟮c37;Relexification⟯« is ⟮＿lexical change＿⟯ that is replacing ⟮most/all⟯ of ⟮＿the lexis＿⟯ ⟮of one languoid with that of another languoid⟯.
+»⟮c37;Relexification⟯« is ⟮＿lexemic change＿⟯ that is replacing ⟮most/all⟯ of ⟮＿the lexis＿⟯ ⟮of one languoid with that of another languoid⟯.
 ^while changing nothing else

 ## why do things change